ocelhay/como/README.md

 If prompted `--- Please select a CRAN mirror for use in this session ---`, select the nearest location to you.
 If prompted `Do you want to install from sources the packages which need compilation?
 (Yes/no/cancel)`, return `no`.

-Close and reopen R and then run the following in the console:
+- Close and reopen R and then run in the console:

 ```
 remotes::install_github("ocelhay/como", upgrade = "never")